The Role of Multiplex Network Structure in Cooperation through Generalized Reciprocity: Conclusions

-An interesting direction for future work is the study of more general behavioral mechanisms in the spirit of the "exploration vs. exploitation" discussion in reinforcement learning.
-In this context, it will be valuable to study not only the steady-state, but also the transient behavior in the network.
-As a final note, the model can also be used as a starting point in the examination of network formation based on generalized reciprocity, where the neighborhood of each agent in each dimension can be seen as the possible final outcome of a rewiring process that is determined by the dimension update rule.
+An interesting direction for future work is the study of more general behavioral mechanisms in the spirit of the ``exploration vs. exploitation'' discussion in reinforcement learning.
+In this context, it will be valuable to study not only the steady-state (in the sense of evolutionary behavior), but also the transient dynamics in the network.
+Another fruitful topic is generalizing the multiplex model to other truly cooperative games that cannot be sustained in absence of other behavioral mechanism.
+As a final note, the model can also be used as a starting point in the examination of network formation based on generalized reciprocity, where the neighborhood of each individual in each dimension can be seen as the possible final outcome of a rewiring process that is determined by the dimension update rule.